maclandrol/molfeat-hype/docs/usage.md

 ```

 ### Caching

-We heavily encourage you to set a cache for computing your molecular representation.
-By default a temporary `in-memory` cache will be set and will be purged when the python runtime is stopped.
+We strongly encourage you to set a cache for computing your molecular representation.
+By default, a temporary `in-memory` cache will be set and will be purged when the Python runtime is stopped.

 ### OpenAI

-If you are using the OpenAI embeddings, you need to either provide a 'open_ai_key' argument or define one as an environment variable 'OPEN_AI_KEY'.
+If you are using the OpenAI embeddings, you need to provide either an `open_ai_key` argument or define one as an environment variable `OPEN_AI_KEY`.

-Please refer to OpenAI's [API keys documentation](https://platform.openai.com/account/api-keys) to setup your API keys.
-You will need to activate the billing.
+Please refer to OpenAI's [API keys documentation](https://platform.openai.com/account/api-keys) to set up your API keys.
+You will need to activate billing.

 ### llama.cpp

-Llama integration requires the [llama-cpp-python](https://github.com/abetlen/llama-cpp-python) which is a python binding for the [llama-cpp](https://github.com/ggerganov/llama.cpp) package.
+Llama integration requires the [llama-cpp-python](https://github.com/abetlen/llama-cpp-python), which is a Python binding for the [llama-cpp](https://github.com/ggerganov/llama.cpp) package.
 You will also need the Llama model weights.

-**Do not share any IPFS, magnet links, or any other links to model downloads anywhere in this repository, including in issues, discussions or pull requests**.
+**Do not share any IPFS, magnet links, or any other links to model downloads anywhere in this repository, including in issues, discussions, or pull requests**.
 They will be immediately deleted.

 ### Warning